6Ulm/bml-course/syllabus.md

 * All classes and material will be in English.
 Students can write their final report either in French or English.

 ## Validation
 * Students form groups.
-Each group reads and reports on a research paper.
+Each group reads and reports on a research paper from a list.
 We expect a dash of creativity: students should identify a weakness of the paper, and try to push in that direction.
-This can mean extending a proof, implementing another feature, investigating different experiments, etc. Deliverables are a small report and a short oral presentation in front of the class.
+This can mean extending a proof, implementing another feature, investigating different experiments, etc.
+* Deliverables are a small report and a short oral presentation in front of the class.